Summit View, Washington: Racial and ethnic composition

+2020 census

 In 2020, it had a population of 9,758 inhabitants.

 Geography

 Summit View is located at coordinates 47°8'11"N 122°21'7"W.

 Education

 Two school districts include portions of Summit View: Franklin Pierce School District, and Puyallup School District.

 Most of the Franklin Pierce portion of Summit View is zoned to Collins Elementary School in Clover Creek, while a portion is zoned to Central Avenue Elementary in Summit.
 All of the Franklin Pierce portions is zoned to Morris E. Ford Middle School in Midland and Franklin Pierce High School in Clover Creek.